jhonatan-oliveiradev/spotify_next_tailwindcss/README.md

 # 📝 License

-This is a project made for stidy proposes only.
+This project was made for study purposes only, accompanying the Rocketseat video lesson.

 <hr>